Type 05 amphibious fighting vehicle: Development

+During the development, Chinese engineers encountered the vicious cycle of the power-to-weight ratio, as high engine output requires a heavier engine that leads to a heavier vehicle.
+To resolve the issue, the design team designed a planing hull with retractable tracks, water jet propulsion, buoyancy-inducing materials, aluminum alloy chassis, and dynamically adjustable trim vane and stern flaps that can automatically change to optimal angles to generate lift and reduce drag.

-The Type 05 amphibious infantry fighting vehicle uses a planing hull propelled by two water jets, which is a considerable improvement over similar type of vehicle like AAV7A1 amphibious assault vehicle (AAV).
-United States’s cancellation of Expeditionary Fighting Vehicle (EFV) leaves China the only country to produce vehicle with such unique concept.
+The Project 212 amphibious infantry fighting vehicle was able to achieve water speed at 28 km/h, which is a considerable improvement over a similar type of vehicle like AAV7A1 amphibious assault vehicle (AAV).
+The United States's cancellation of Expeditionary Fighting Vehicle (EFV) leaves China the only country to produce a vehicle with such a unique concept.
+AAV's replacement, the Amphibious Combat Vehicle also lacks high water speed (HWS) capability.

-The ZTD-05 assault vehicle variant replaces the obsolete Type 63A amphibious tank introduced in the late 1990s.
-Research and development effort is reflected on the capable design.
-The vehicle implicates China is determined to secure advanced amphibious assault capabilities.
+The Project 212 was certified as Type 05.
+The whole project was developed between 2001 and 2004, with the first production vehicle completed in 2005.
+Two variants of the vehicle family were developed first, the infantry fighting variant ZBD-05 and the assault gun/light tank variant ZTD-05.
+ZBD-05 vehicles were showcased in the military parades of 2009 and 2015.
+The ZTD-05 assault vehicle variant also replaced the obsolete Type 63A amphibious tank introduced in the late 1990s.
+Research and development effort is reflected in the capable design.
+The vehicle implies that China is determined to secure advanced amphibious assault capabilities.

 Design

 Mobility

-The Type 05 features a flat hull, extendable bow, with six retractable road wheels on each side and front/rear rollers.
+The Type 05 features a flat hull, an extendable bow, an extendable rear flap, six retractable road wheels on each side, and front/rear rollers.
 The vehicle's design results in significantly reduced drag.
-The angle of the bow changes adaptively according to the current displacement speedometer so that fluid resistance can always be kept at the lowest, optimal level.
+The bow-mounted trim vane and the rear flap adaptively change their angles according to the current displacement speedometer so that fluid resistance can always be kept at the lowest, optimal level.
+The automatic control system ensures simplified operation.

-The ZBD-05 is fully amphibious, which propelled by two large water jets mounted to the rear side of the hull.
-In the water, the engine is able to generate 1475 horsepower as well as switching to land mode with only 550 horsepower.
+The ZBD-05 is fully amphibious, propelled by two large water jets mounted to the rear side of the hull.
+In the water, the engine is able to generate 1475 horsepower, and it can switch to land mode with only 550 horsepower.
 The vehicle can run at a maximum road speed of 65 km/h and 30 km/h in the water.
-It has a maximum cruising range of 500 km and can negotiate a gradient of 60 % and side slope of 30%.
-It can cross a vertical obstacle of 0.7 m and trench of 2m.
+It has a maximum cruising range of 500 km and can negotiate a gradient of 60 % and a side slope of 30%.
+It can cross a vertical obstacle of 0.7 m and a trench of 2m.